 When I work with students on preparing auditions for television, film, or Broadway theater auditions, we break down the audition scenes or ‘sides’ together.
 I can help you pinpoint the plot or ‘arc’ to the scene and your character’s true objective and progression.
 My knowledge can be invaluable to an actor not yet familiar with the quantity or style of a writers’ or directors’ body of work.

-I am available for private coaching in New York City, or via Skype video chat sessions.
-My Skype coaching sessions have proven very helpful for students when they need help immediately and travel is inconvenient, whether they live in the tri-state area or as far away as the west coast.
+I am available for private coaching in New York City, or currently via online software like ZOOM or Skype.
+My online coaching sessions have proven very helpful for students when they need help immediately and travel is inconvenient, whether they live in the tri-state area, the west coast, or around the globe.
 Actors who must tape their own auditions and email them to casting directors in Los Angeles or elsewhere (self-tapes) find it extremely helpful to hear my voice reading opposite them at their sessions.
 As a professional actress I can provide the give and take, action/reaction so crucial in the audition process.
-You can tape your own audition while you Skype with me, recording my voice in the process.
+You can tape your own audition while you Zoom with me, recording my voice in the process.
 I have found this technique excellent for tape success, callbacks, and bookings.

 If you are planning to audition for a Bachelor of Fine Arts (BFA) theater or acting conservatory I have years of experience assisting actors in gaining acceptance to their ‘dream school.’
 I work with middle school actors hoping to attend one of the competitive New York performing arts high schools.
 The selection of material is one of my specialties, and I have hundreds of choices (See Monologues) from both contemporary and classical plays.
-Be sure to get in touch well before your scheduled auditions to discuss requirements and the best course of action.
+Be sure to get in touch well before your scheduled auditions to discuss requirements, deadlines, the potential need for 'Pre-Screen" monologue submissions.
+I can advise you on the best course of action.

 Rita Litton (from the book “How to Be a Working Actor” by Mari Lynn Henry and Lynn Rogers.)